mzabrisk/Pewlett-Hackard-Analysis/README.md

     ![](https://github.com/mzabrisk/Pewlett-Hackard-Analysis/blob/0fc160fd8618055a4e1a218e872e2f0cea6537ba/Data/figures/employees_query.png)

-- A query similar to the retiring titles table should be performed, but on those placed on the mentorship_eligibility table, to give a better idea of the titles present within the cohort.
-Here is the query used for this analysis:
+- To determine if there are sufficient qualified, retirement eligible employees to work the mentorship program, a query similar to the retiring titles table should be performed, but on those placed on the mentorship_eligibility table, to give a better picture of those needing mentorship.
+Based on the outcome of this query, there are more than enough eligible employees, even if only a fraction are interested.
+The two tables to compare are in the results section, and the query used is here:

 ![](https://github.com/mzabrisk/Pewlett-Hackard-Analysis/blob/0fc160fd8618055a4e1a218e872e2f0cea6537ba/Data/figures/mentorship_count_query.png)